-(A) When seated normally and restrained by the seat belt/shoulder harness, a straight line drawn from the top of the main hoop to the top of the front hoop must clear by 50.8 mm (2 inches) both the tallest driver's helmet and the helmet of a 95th percentile male (anthropometrical data).
+(A) When seated normally and restrained by the Driver's Restraint System, a straight line drawn from the top of the main hoop to the top of the front hoop must clear by 50.8 mm (2 inches) both the tallest driver's helmet and the helmet of a 95th percentile male (anthropometrical data).

-A two dimensional template will be used to represent the 95th percentile male and ensure compliance.
+A two dimensional template used to represent the 95th percentile male is made to the following dimensions:

-- -A circle of diameter 200 mm (7.87 inch) shall represent the hips and buttocks. - -A circle of diameter 200 mm (7.87 inch) shall represent the shoulder/cervical region. - -A circle of diameter 300 mm (11.81 inch) shall represent the head (with helmet). - -A straight line measuring 600 mm (23.62 inch) shall connect the centers of the two 200 mm circles. - -A straight line measuring 150 mm (5.9 inch) shall connect centers of the upper 200 mm circle and the 300 mm head circle.
+- -A circle of diameter 200 mm (7.87 inch) will represent the hips and buttocks. - -A circle of diameter 200 mm (7.87 inch) will represent the shoulder/cervical region. - -A circle of diameter 300 mm (11.81 inch) will represent the head (with helmet). - -A straight line measuring 600 mm (23.62 inch) will connect the centers of the two 200 mm circles. - -A straight line measuring 150 mm (5.9 inch) will connect centers of the upper 200 mm circle and the 300 mm head circle.

-With the seat adjusted to the rearmost position, the bottom 200mm circle will be placed in the seat, and the middle 200mm circle, representing the shoulders, will be positioned on the seat back.
-The upper 300 mm circle will be positioned up to 25.4 mm
+With the seat adjusted to the rearmost position, the bottom 200 mm circle will be placed in the seat, and the middle 200 mm circle, representing the shoulders, will be positioned on the seat back.
+The upper 300 mm circle will be positioned up to 25.4 mm (1 inch) away from the head restraint (i.e. where the driver's helmet would normally be located while driving).